-- Level 1 Quoted market prices available in active markets for identical assets or liabilities as of the - Level 2 Pricing inputs other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date.
+- Level I Ouoted market prices available in active markets for identical assets or liabilities as of the - Level 2 Pricing inputs other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date.

-Level 3 Pricing inputs that are generally observable inputs and not corroborated by market data.

-The carrying amount of the Company's financial assets and liabilities, such as cash, prepaid expenses and accrued expenses approximate their fair value because of the short maturity of those instruments.
-The Company's notes payable approximate the fair value of such instruments based upon management's best estimate of interest rates that would be available to the Company for similar financial arrangements at December 31, 2014.
+Pricing inputs that are generally observable inputs and not corroborated by market data.
+The carrying amount of the Company accrued expenses approximate their fair value because of the short maturity of those instruments.
+The Company's financial notes payable approximate the lair value of suet instruments based upon management's best estimate assets of interest rates that would be available to the Company for similar financial arrangements at and December 31, 2014.
 The Company does not have any assets or liabilities measured at fair value on a recurring or a non-recurring basis.